ancilloy/Zeronpa/scripts/scriptSpec.md

 The name of the portrait the character will be using for this line.
 It must match the name of a portrait in the character's `portraits` folder, minus the .png.
 Basically, it means that `portraits/{character}/{portrait}.png` must exist in the remote repository, and this is the portrait that will be displayed.<br>
 If this cell's content is **none**, then an empty portrait will be displayed (`portraits/none/stand.png`).
 This also means that if one of the character's portraits is named `none.png`, it can never be used.<br>
-This cell can be empty, in which case the character's default portrait will be used (the one named `stand.png` in their folder).
+This cell can be empty, in which case the character's default portrait will be used (the one named `stand.png` in their folder).<br>

-### name

-The name that will be displayed under the portrait for this line.<br>
+The name of the character will be displayed below the portrait :
-If this cell is empty, the character's default name will be displayed.
-Characters' default names are defined as follows :
 - At the very beginning of `display.js`, a list of default names are defined.
 If the character has an entry in this list, then their name here will be displayed.
 - Otherwise, the character's default name is just their in-code name, but with a capital letter at the beginning.
+- Using the command **renameChar**, you can temporairly rename a character.

 ### text